Reading Time: 17 minutes

 Nearby City: Bend, OR (65 mi)

-With a surface area of 24,906 hectares, Upper Klamath Lake is the largest body of freshwater in Oregon.
-Upper Klamath Lake is a massive, shallow freshwater lake that sits east of the Cascade Range in south-central Oregon at an elevation of 1,260 meters above sea level.
+With a surface area of 24,906 hectares, Upper Klamath Lake is the largest freshwater Oregon lake.
+Upper Klamath Lake is a massive, shallow, and cleanest lake in Oregon, it sits east of the Cascade Range in south-central Oregon.
+It is situated at an elevation of 1,260 meters above sea level.

-Upper Klamath Lake is approximately 8 miles wide and 25 miles long and sits at an elevation of 1,260 meters.
-It is surrounded by forests and mountains.
+Furthermore, Upper Klamath Lake is approximately 8 miles wide and 25 miles long.
+Lake Klamath is a must-visit natural attraction in Oregon, surrounded by dense forests and snow-covered mountains.

-The Klamath Basin National Wildlife Refuge Complex is located at the very north end of it.
-Fishing, hunting, and boating are popular activities to enjoy at the lake.
-There are a plethora of opportunities to explore wildlife.
+The Klamath Basin National Wildlife Refuge Complex is located at the very north end of this lake.
+Fishing, hunting, and boating are popular activities to enjoy here.
+Furthermore, you can also choose from a plethora of options for wildlife explorations around this beautiful lake in Oregon to treat the nature lover in you.

 Best time to visit: February through November